 3. Scalloped Parapets

-Walls that rise vertially above flat roofs or extend to the edge of the roof serve as decorative elements for the main roof, dormers, or even a porch – called parapets – have a stepped and curved scallop appearnce, one of the few ornate features of Mission style.
+Walls that rise vertically above flat roofs or extend to the edge of the roof serve as decorative elements for the main roof, dormers, or even a porch – called parapets – have a stepped and curved scallop appearance, one of the few ornate features of Mission style.